luisico/cert-manager-webhook-infoblox-wapi/README.md

 `DEPRECATED`: this repo is longer mantained by the author.
-Feel free to fork it and continue development.
-If a fork gets established, please, let me know and I'll point to it.
+Feel free to fork it and continue development, or switch to this other project: https://github.com/TazTheManiac/cert-manager-webhook-infoblox.

 # ACME webhook for InfoBlox WAPI